-(1) Capital project. - Any capital improvement, as that term is defined in G.S.
+Capital project. - Any capital improvement, as that term is defined in G.S.
 143C-1-1, that is not complete by the effective date of this section and that is funded in whole or in part with State funds, including receipts, non-General Fund sources, or statutorily or constitutionally authorized indebtedness of any kind.
 This term includes only projects with a total cost of one hundred thousand dollars (\$100,000) or more.
+Construction phase. - The status of a particular capital project as described industries.

-- (2) Construction phase.
-The status of a particular capital project as described using the terms customarily employed in the design and construction industries. - (3) New capital project.
-A capital project that is authorized in this act or subsequent to the effective date of this act.
+(3) New capital project. - A capital project that is authorized in this act or subsequent to the effective date of this act.